aws-samples/service-catalog-engine-for-terraform-os/README.md

 1. Run `go mod tidy` to generate the required `go.mod` and `go.sum` files
 1. Optional step: Run `go test` within the test containing directory to execute all unit tests in Go

+### Create a python virtual environment
+1. Create the virtual environment in directory `venv` by running the command `python3 -m venv venv`
+1. Activate the newly created pythong virtual environment `. venv/bin/activate`

+Note: Once done running all python commands call `deactivate` to stop using the virtual environment.

 ### Build the Lambda functions

 1. Cd to the root directory of the project.